 OpenVPN for Android is an open-source client based on the open-source OpenVPN project.
 It uses the VPNService API of Android 4.0+ and does not require root access on your smartphone.

 Free and Open Source Home Media Streaming/Entertainment Hub Application

 Kodi® media center is an award-winning free and open source cross-platform software media player and entertainment hub for digital media for HTPCs (Home theater PCs).
 It uses a 10-foot user interface designed to be a media player for the living room, using a remote control as the primary input device.
 Its graphical user interface (GUI) allows the user to easily browse and view videos, photos, podcasts, and music from a hard disk, optical disc, local network, and the internet using only a few buttons.

 Free and Open Source Social Networking Application

 It is a non-profit, user-owned social network that is based on the free Diaspora software.
-It consists of a group of independently owned nodes (called pods) which interoperate to form the network.
-It is not owned by any one person or entity, keeping it from being subject to corporate take-overs or advertising.
+It consists of a group of independently owned nodes (called pods) that interoperate to form the network.
+It is not owned by any single person or entity, keeping it from being subject to corporate take-overs or advertising.

 Free and Open Source Blogging Application

 WordPress for Android puts the power of publishing in your hands, making it easy to create and consume content.
 Write, edit, and publish posts to your site, check stats, and get inspired with great posts in the Reader.
 WordPress for Android supports WordPress.com and self-hosted WordPress.org sites running WordPress 3.5 or higher and is a free and open-source blogging tool.